Sacramento’s ArtStreet taps into creative scene – with less waiting

 ArtStreet

-What: The people behind Art Hotel, last year’s multiartist temporary installation Art Hotel, are back with a bigger multidisciplinary exhibit.
+What: The people behind Art Hotel, last year’s multiartist temporary installation, are back with a bigger multidisciplinary exhibit.

 When: Daily through Feb.
 25. Hours are 3 to 9 p.m.
 Monday through Friday and 11 a.m. to 9 p.m. weekends.